Samyak93/Distributed-Web-Crawler/Distributed Web Crawler/README.md

   - REST API Communication: Workers post results to the orchestrator
   - Dockerized Deployment: Orchestrator, workers, and MongoDB run in containers
   - Scalability: Add more workers to increase crawling capacity
+  - User authentication: Workers can log into websites using user credentials

   ---